-Secretarial Audit
+Secretarial Auditor

-Shravan A. Gupta and Associates, Practicing Company Secretary was appointed as Secretarial Auditor to conduct a Secretarial Audit of records and documents of the Company for financial year 2016-17.
-The Secretarial Audit Report confirms that the Company has generally complied with the provisions of the Act, Rules, Regulation and Guidelines.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, Shravan A. Gupta & Associates, Practicing Company Secretary was appointed as Secretarial Auditor to conduct a secretarial audit of records and documents of the Company for financial year 2017-18.

+Secretarial Auditor's Report

+The Secretarial Audit Report confirms that the Company has generally complied with the provisions of the Act, Rules, Regulation, Guidelines and Secretarial Standards and carries no adverse remarks.

 The Secretarial Audit Report is provided in Annexure V.